abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2069)](https://user-images.githubusercontent.com/120498080/207824737-cfb319d1-aaba-44fe-9699-2e830f28b627.png)
 #### Power Report of the Counter
 ![Screenshot (2070)](https://user-images.githubusercontent.com/120498080/207825343-2fa69e41-a876-4a59-8982-9898858ec658.png)
-#### Report Utilazation of the Counter
+#### Report Utilization of the Counter
-- It basic aly tells about the area report.
+- It tells about the area report.
-- e.g - it shows us how many resources has been utilized in the FPGA
+- e.g - it shows us how many resources have been utilized in the FPGA
 ![Screenshot (2071)](https://user-images.githubusercontent.com/120498080/207827717-1e2d4d97-c7d2-49d3-8d4b-9eeea1413900.png)
 ### PROGRAM AND DEBUG
 #### Generate Bitstream of the Counter
-- Here I locally connect the FPGA Basis3 board into out pc, program the board and test the output by adjusting reset switch (as I was not having access to the Basys3 board so I am are not doing it here)
+- Here I locally connected the FPGA Basis3 board to our pc, programmed the board, and test the output by adjusting the reset switch (as I was not having access to the Basys3 board so I am not doing it here)
 ### Alternative way is Post Implementation Timing Simulation
 **NOTE**
-- **Run Behavioral Simulation** It just take the original design (the written .v file/verilog codes) and run the testbench on it to give the output.
+- **Run Behavioral Simulation** It just takes the original design (the written .v file Verilog codes) and runs the testbench on it to give the output.
-- **Run Post Implementation Timing Simulation** It is creating a Post Implementation Simulation netlist (e.g. - it is completing the synthesis and implementation) and then it is running the testbench in that netlist which is all most close to as of running in a FPGA.
+- **Run Post Implementation Timing Simulation** It is creating a Post Implementation Simulation netlist (e.g. - it is completing the synthesis and implementation) and then it is running the testbench in that netlist which is closest to running in an FPGA.
-#### POST IMPLEMENTATION TIMIMG SIMULATION
+#### POST-IMPLEMENTATION TIMING SIMULATION
-- This simulation output waveform should match with the Behavioral Simulation output waveform.
+- This simulation output waveform should match the Behavioral Simulation output waveform.
 ![Screenshot (2114)](https://user-images.githubusercontent.com/120498080/208306396-6639e787-08aa-4695-be2d-d27e47f8ec8f.png)

 ## <h1 id="header-1_3"> VIO - Virtual Input/Output </h1>
-- VIO is an IP which comes along with vivado (inbulid into vivado), so when this interface is virtualy connected to my design (counter) then I am able to virtually provide the input (rest) through this VIO and observe the outputs (out and div_clk)
+- VIO is an IP that comes along with vivado (inbuild into vivado), so when this interface is virtually connected to my design (counter) then I can virtually provide the input (rest) through this VIO and observe the outputs (out and div_clk)
-- So this need some changes is the codes : I have create a instance of the VIO
+- So this needs some changes in the codes: I have created an instance of the VIO
 1. "reset" will be output from VIO which is given as input to the counter.
-2. "counter_out" and "div_clk" will be an input to VIO which is taken from output of counter
+2. "counter_out" and "div_clk" will be input to VIO which is taken from the output of counter
 ### VIO Block Diagram
 ![Screenshot (2125)](https://user-images.githubusercontent.com/120498080/208318452-00b8e63e-20ab-46c9-be3f-61ed70be2bc4.png)
 ### Opening VIO in vivado
-- Fo that go to IP Catalog/VIO
+- For that go to IP Catalog/VIO
-- In that set  "Input Probes Cout = 2" (because I am having 2 inputs ) and "Output Probes Cout = 1" (because I am having 1 output(rset))
+- In that set  "Input Probes Cout = 2" (because I am having 2 inputs ) and "Output Probes Cout = 1" (because I am having 1 output(reset))
 - In next tab "PROBE_IN Ports" and set "PROBE_IN0 = 1" (because div_clk is a 1 bit signal) and "PROBE_IN1 = 4" (because counter_out is a 1 bit signal)
-- In next tab "PROBE_OUT Ports" and set "PROBE_OUT0 = 1" (because reset is a 1 bit signal
+- In the next tab "PROBE_OUT Ports" set "PROBE_OUT0 = 1" (because reset is a 1-bit signal
 - Then confirm and generate.
 #### Generated VIO
 ![Screenshot (2127)](https://user-images.githubusercontent.com/120498080/208319739-db6700a8-f480-4443-a113-efd717abc7a9.png)